 It would have made for a more efficient movie.

-The first hour of Terror Train is a glorified magic show with a slasher sub-narrative, but the final third is a different movie entirely, ramping up the tension and finally giving the genre’s favourite scream queen the chance to shine.
-This one gets a 3 by the skin of its teeth.
+The first hour of Terror Train is a glorified magic show with a slasher sub-narrative, but the final act is a different movie entirely, ramping up the tension and finally giving the genre’s favourite scream queen the chance to shine.